AdaMartin18010/FormalScience/docs/Matter/FormalModel/Software/WorkFlow/analysis/model/workflow_analysis14.md

     - CLI or UI for deploying Cell versions, managing workflow definitions, and observing running instances.
     - Integration with standard infrastructure provisioning tools (Terraform, Pulumi) and container orchestrators (Kubernetes) if deploying Fabric nodes as containers.

-## XII.
+## 1.12 XII.
 Handling Advanced Scenarios

 - **Long-Running Human Tasks**: Represent the "wait for human input" as an `Effect`.
 The Cell requests this effect and enters a waiting state (persisting itself).
 The Effect Handler might publish a task to a human task queue.
 When the human completes the task, an external event triggers the corresponding `EffectOutcome`, which the Fabric routes back to the waiting Cell via its `handle_effect_result` or by re-activating it with the result as input.
 - **Complex Compensations (Saga)**: Define compensating effects.
 The Coordination Log tracks successfully completed effects.
-If a failure requires compensation, the Fabric reads the log, identifies effects needing compensation, and requests the corresponding *compensating* effects (often executed in reverse order).
+If a failure requires compensation, the Fabric reads the log, identifies effects needing compensation, and requests the corresponding _compensating_ effects (often executed in reverse order).
 This requires careful design of compensating effects to be safe and idempotent.
 Specific "Saga Coordinator" Cells could be designed to manage complex compensation logic.
 - **Dynamic Parallelism (Fan-out/Fan-in)**: A Cell can use `fabric.spawn_child_cell()` multiple times to fan-out.
 Fan-in requires a dedicated "Join" Cell that waits for outputs from multiple upstream Cells (using `resolve_dependency` or having the Fabric route outputs to it based on correlation IDs) before proceeding.
 The Fabric's Topology Manager needs to handle these dynamic structures.
 - **External Events/Signals**: The Fabric can expose an API to receive external events/signals.
 These events are recorded in the Coordination Log and can trigger the activation of specific Cells (e.g., a Cell waiting on a `WaitForExternalEvent` effect).

 This refined design emphasizes modularity, explicit contracts, and runtime adaptability, aiming for a more robust and evolvable system, supported by strong typing and focused formalism where it matters most.
 The developer experience and comprehensive tooling are critical for making such an architecture practical.

-## XIII.
+## 1.13 XIII.
 Security Considerations

 Security cannot be an afterthought; it must be integrated throughout the architecture.